Be careful behind the wheel if you’re taking these medications

 If you’re struck with a cold, Dr. Gruber recommends staying at home and resting until you feel better to prevent spreading germs to others.
 But if hunkering down is impossible, he suggests avoiding antihistamines and never mixing any cold medicine with alcohol when you need to drive.

 “Even some of the medications that claim to be ‘non-drowsy’ can make some people sleepy,” Dr. Gruber warns.

 You can spot cold medicines that are likely to make you drowsy by looking for active ingredients Diphenhydramine or Cetirizine.
-Dr. Gruber recommends that you always speak with your physician before taking any over-the-counter cold remedy and ask for help selecting the right medication for you.
+Dr. Gruber recommends you always speak with your physician before taking any over-the-counter cold remedy and ask for help selecting the right medication for you.

 About the Author

 Cassie Richardson, health enews contributor, is regional coordinator on Advocate Aurora Health's Public Affairs team.
 She has more than 10 years of experience in health care communications, marketing, media and public relations.
 Cassie is a fan of musical theater and movies.
 When she’s not spreading the word about health and wellness advancements, she enjoys writing fiction.